Deals of the day-Mergers and acquisitions

-June 20 The following bids, mergers, acquisitions and disposals were reported by 1000 GMT on Tuesday:
+June 20 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 1000 GMT on Tuesday:

 ** An Australian regulator cleared Tabcorp Holdings Ltd's proposed takeover of lottery owner Tatts Group Ltd for A$6.15 billion ($4.67 billion), paving the way for a match-up that has fallen through twice before since 2006.